Weathering and Soils

-- In-Class Activity 2: Is it a Soil?
+- In-Class Activity 2: Soils on Mars?

 Teaching Notes and Tips

-- Depending on class size samples for every student would be advisable to proceed with In-Class Activity 1.
+- Depending on class size, samples for every student would be advisable to proceed with In-Class Activity 1.
 With classes size >20 or more students, simply provide a demonstration and have students record the methods and outcomes of what they are observing

 - For In-Class Activity 1 conduct the exercise in a lab environment and/or outside